Nevada Wolf Pack men's basketball

 The Nevada Wolf Pack men's basketball program is a college basketball team that represents the University of Nevada, Reno.
 The team is currently a member of the Mountain West Conference, which is a Division I conference in the National Collegiate Athletic Association (NCAA).
 The program began in 1913 and has won 23 regular season conference championships and five conference tournament championships.
-Nevada won a CBI Title in 2016 vs. Morehead State 2–1 in the series.
+Nevada won a CBI title in 2016 vs. Morehead State, two games to one.